-Mechanical Engineering Student Interns at LaGuardia Airport Redevelopment Project
+Mechanical Engineering Student Spends Co-op at LaGuardia Airport on Redevelopment Project

 August 18, 2020

 Growing up, Mairead Thomas was always a hands-on learner who excelled in math and science.
 When her mother enrolled her in a program called Camp Invention, it piqued her early interest in engineering.